LiuYangyangSDU/DriverMP/README.md

 **E.** You can use our compiled `DriverMP` directly as shown below,

-or you can compile it yourself using the code we provide as follows：
+or you can compile it yourself using the code we provide as follows (The prerequisite is that you have the openMP installed)：

 `g++ -Ofast -fopenmp *.cpp -o DriverMP`